 How can banks participate in the SBA 504 Loan Program?

-Participating lenders include banks, savings and loans, and credit unions interested in partnering with BFC are required to execute a third-party lender certification as part of the loan closings.
+Participating SBA loan lenders including banks, savings, and loan associations, and credit unions interested in partnering with BFC are required to execute a third-party lender certification as part of the loan closings.

 Both the bank and BFC will underwrite the loan concurrently to meet borrower deadlines.
 While the terms and conditions of the bank and BFC loan may differ, they are coordinated to meet the needs of the borrower.